 Draw the body silhouette by connecting the shapes from the previous step.
 Keep everything soft and lush.
 No angles, no straight lines.
-Plus size croquis have bigger breast and hips but you can leave the waist relatively small if you like.
+Plus size croquis has bigger breasts and hips but you can leave the waist relatively small if you like.
 Drawing the wait smaller than the head’s widest part will look unnatural – don’t go this far.

 Step 6: Draw the arms and legs guidelines

 Erase all the unnecessary guidelines of the torso and continue with marking the placement of the arm and the legs.
 The left arm of the figure will be straight and the right arm- bent.

 From the center of the little shoulder, circle pull down a line to the hips.
 Notice where this guideline ends.

 For the bent arm find the middle of the waistline-to-hipline area.
 Mark it with a dot on the silhouette outline.
 Draw the bent arm using the tip below.

 In order to find the right place for the elbow imagine a triangle with 3 equal sides.
 Side 1: Shoulder-wrist.
 Side 2: Wrist-elbow.
 Side 3: Elbow-shoulder.

 On the Centerline mark the figure bottom half’s middle.
 Above will be placed the tights and the knees and below- the calves and the feet.
 To find where the legs of the model are crossing divide the calves and feet area in two.

 Next, pull centerlines for each leg.
 Notice that these centerlines start in the middle of the distance Centerline- hips outline.

 Drawing soft curves mark the front leg ankle and both leg’s knees.
 Notice the placement of the knees!
 They should not be drawn too high nor too low.